Contact Me

 Training & Experience

 As a student, I was trained through a CACREP accredited program at the University of Northern Colorado.
-I obtained my Masters degree in May of 2011 and have been working with adolescents, adults, and families since 2010.
+I obtained my Masters degree in May of 2011 and have been working with adults, adolescents, and families since 2010.
 I obtained my license from the state of Colorado in 2013.
 Since then, I have been trained in EMDR (Eye Movement Desensitization and Reprocessing) and FFT (Functional Family Therapy).

 My areas of focus include individual, some couples, or family therapy with adults, adolescents, high-risk youth, individuals who have experienced trauma, and members of the GLBTQ+ community.
 I have a great deal of experience assisting clients struggling with various issues and concerns, including but not limited to: